-Binary components are delivered as shared libraries and executables, which usually have no additional information about dependencies between components.
-To be able to predict what will happen in a system when a component is installed we need to have information about what part of the system will be affected by the component.
+Binary components are delivered as shared libraries and executables, which usually have no additional information about any dependency between components.
+To be able to predict what will happen in a system when a component is installed we need to have information about which part of the system will be affected by the component.